lua-rocks/minetest-lsp-api/NOTES.md

   and ended with a period.
 - Don't use the `definition` word in the class/alias names -- they are definitions by default.
+- If you don't sure about variable type, set it to `unknown`.
 - Optional params and fields format:
   ```lua
   ---@param name type|nil `default value` description